Jenneh/Cognitive-Load-in-Science-UX/episodes/Episode4-AddingThingsSubtracts.md

 ## Exercise \#2: Throw something away on your desk

 ## Exercise \#3: Delete from their own software (because they know it)

-* Open an image in mural (miro?) drawing a white box